-4.4.1 Creating shared workspaces
+4.1.1 Creating shared workspaces: Inviting other users

-You may turn any private folder into a shared workspace by inviting other users to share the folder with you thereby granting them access rights to this folder and to all of its contents.
+You create a shared work space by inviting other users as members to one of your private folders.
+This way, you may turn any private folder into a shared workspace.
+By inviting other users to share the folder with you grant them access rights to this folder and to all of its contents.

-- Choose File Access Invite Member from the top menu bar of the folder to bring up the 'Invite Member' form. - Select persons to be invited and transfer them to the 'Selected users' field.
-You have three possibilities for selection, which you may also combine: - type in email addresses or user names, - choose new members from your address book or - search for BSCW users and choose new members from the search result.
+- Choose File Access Invite Member from the top menu bar of the folder to bring up the 'Invite Member' form.
+This action may also be invoked using Access Invite member in the action menu of a private folder. - Select persons to be invited and transfer them to the 'Selected users' field using the button.
+You have several possibilities for selection, which you may also combine: - Enter user names or email addresses directly. - Choose contacts or contact lists from your address book.